frontity/docs/CONTRIBUTING.md

 If you have found a bug or a spelling mistake, or if you consider that information is missing or that improvements can be made, or if you find anything related to the Frontity documentation that you feel is an issue that should be reported, you can:

-- directly create a Pull Request with your suggested changes using one of the [Contribution Worflows](#contributions-workfows) as explained below
+- directly create a Pull Request with your suggested changes using one of the [Contributions Worflows](#contributions-workfows) as explained below
 - use our [Community Forum](https://community.frontity.org/c/docs-and-tutorials) to tell us about it

 Our staff will review your suggestions and will take any actions necessary to improve our documentation taking your feedback into consideration.